ibexa/documentation-developer/docs/guide/http_cache.md

 ## Content-aware HTTP cache

 HttpCache in eZ Platform is "aware" about which content or entity it is connected to, this awareness is accomplished by means of "cache tagging".
-This is supported across all supported reverse proxies.
+All supported reverse proxies are content-aware.

 !!! note "Tag header is stripped in production for security reasons"